 - 1. The supplier shall ensure compliance with local legal requirements (including monitoring) as well as with relevant and up-to-date permits on emissions to air and ozone-depleting substances. - 2.
-The supplier shall maintain an inventory of main point source emissions to air and of ozonedepleting substances as well as take into consideration the potential for fugitive emissions. - 3.
-The supplier shall test the stack air emissions if any heavy machines used on-site and demonstrate the compliance with the stack air emissions standards as per law. - 4.
-The supplier shall ensure the heavy machines are well maintained and inspected. - 5.
-The supplier shall ensure regular maintenance of equipment that might contain ozonedepleting substances and F-gases in order to avoid the risk of fugitive emissions to air.
+The supplier shall maintain an inventory of main point source emissions to air and of ozonedepleting substances as well as take into consideration the potential for fugitive emissions. - 5.
+The supplier shall ensure regular maintenance of ozone-depleting substances containing equipment.

-Chap.
-6 - Waste management
+Waste management

 - 1. The supplier shall ensure compliance with local legal requirements as well as with relevant and up-to-date permits on waste management. - 2.
+The supplier shall regularly check that waste contractors have appropriate permits. - 3.
 The supplier shall ensure that: - a.
 Inventory, management, storage and transportation procedures for hazardous waste streams are in place; - b.
 No on-site waste burning or uncontrolled waste landfilling is undertaken; - c.
-Hazardous and non-hazardous wastes are segregated; - d.
+Hazardous and non-hazardous waste is segregated; - d.
 Employees are aware of and trained on handling and segregation of waste; - e.
-Records of on-site and off-site waste disposal and treatment are maintained. - 3.
-The supplier shall regularly check that waste contractors have appropriate permits. - 4.
-The supplier shall maintain up-to-date and signed agreements with all the waste contractors.
+Records of on-site and off-site waste disposal and treatment are maintained.

-Chap.
-7 - Pollution prevention, hazardous and potentially hazardous substances
+Pollution prevention, hazardous and potentially hazardous substances

 - 1. The supplier shall ensure compliance with: - a.
 Local legal requirements on pollution prevention, hazardous and potentially hazardous substances; - b.
 Relevant and up-to-date permits on pollution prevention, hazardous and potentially hazardous substances; - c.
-International prohibited chemicals list and the brand's specifications on restricted chemicals.
+International prohibited chemicals list (e.g. for agrichemicals from World Health Organisation WHO). - 2.
+The supplier shall maintain an inventory of hazardous substances used and stored as well as relevant up-to-date Material Safety Data Sheets (MSDS).